Why myHub was created

 Our vision is for all trainees to have an impactful, fulfilling, and prosperous career.
 It is our wish that you may find that these resources help to empower your career and your education.

 Elaine Smolock received her PhD in Pharmacology and Physiology from Drexel University College of Medicine in 2007.
 She then came to the University of Rochester Medical Center where she spent 7 years as an NIH NRSA F32 Postdoctoral Research Fellow and then a Research Assistant Professor in the Aab Cardiovascular Research Institute.
 Elaine was one of the founding members of our Postdoctoral Association.
 In 2015, Elaine joined the Office of Graduate Education and Postdoctoral Affairs, where she currently serves as Director of Writing Services and Training Grant Development.
 Elaine is also a Co-Director of the URMC-Post-baccalaureate Research Education Program (PREP) and Educational Co-Director of the Bridges to the Doctorate.

-*Elaine is available to provide individual writing assistance on Mondays, Tuesdays, and Thursdays.
+*Elaine is available to provide individual writing assistance on Tuesdays and Fridays

 More Information About Writing Services

 Eric Vaughn - Director of Career Services